Dfns API Documentation

 A Policy is defined by:

 Once evaluated for a given activity, a policy is either Skipped if the rule did not apply or is triggered executing the associated action.
-If the action is RequestApproval, an Approval process is initiated.
+If the action is RequestApproval, an process is initiated.

 Activities